Brome Lake, Quebec: Media

 Brome Lake has one radio station serving its local area, the Knowlton-based CIDI-FM 99.1 MHz.

 In film

-In 1968, Paramount Studios chose Knowlton as the location to film the children's movie My Side of the Mountain, an adaptation of a book by Jean Craighead George.
+In 1967, Paramount Studios chose Knowlton as the location to film the children's movie My Side of the Mountain, an adaptation of a book by Jean Craighead George.
 Many scenes from the village were used as well as a man-made pond at the corner of Chemin Paramount and Chemin Paige near Mount Glen.

-In 1975, Knowlton was used as one of the sites for filming the Jodie Foster suspense film The Little Girl Who Lives Down the Lane.
+Knowlton was also used as a filming location in 1975 for "The Little Girl Who Lives Down the Lane", starring Jodie Foster.